-Hearth & Home Technologies Inc. LIMITED LIFETIME WARRANTY
+Hearth & Home Technologies LIMITED WARRANTY

-Hearth & Home Technologies Inc., on behalf of its hearth brands ("HHT"), extends the following warranty for HHT gas, wood, pellet, coal and electric hearth appliances that are purchased from an HHT authorized dealer.
+Hearth & Home Technologies ("HHT") and its respective brands extends the following warranty for HHT gas, wood, pellet and electric appliances purchased from an authorized HHT dealer and installed in the United States of America or Canada.
+Warranty starts with date of purchase by the original owner (End User) except as noted for replacement parts.